 Cat attacking another in your home?
 You're probably wondering at this point: Could the aggressive cat actually be jealous?
 Do kitties experience jealousy in the same way that we do?
 Does the green-eyed monster of envy come in a feline version?

 Good questions.
 And we have some answers for you.

-Cat owners sometimes wonder if their cat's strange - often hostile - behavior towards another cat, dog or even baby means the cat is jealous.
-Let's take a closer look at jealousy of the feline kind and see if this is really jealousy, and if so, what should be done about it.
+Like many owners you may be wondering if Kitty's strange - often hostile - behavior towards another cat, dog or even baby means the cat is jealous.
+In this article, we'll take closer look at jealousy of the feline kind and see what this emotion actually is and how it affects cat.